Web Content Management (WCM) Deep-Dive in SharePoint 2013 & Office 365

 Queries for data are issues by the indexed publishing site collection and are shown on pages by using Web Parts (SharePoint 2013 Search Web Parts, as shown in the second image below.
 In essence, you then brand the content on the publishing site via custom master pages, page layouts and display templates.

-This capability of using “catalog-enabled” sites works extremely well for organizations who want to heavily utilize features such as a content repositories, knowledge base \ knowledge management or for a product catalog.
+This capability of using “catalog-enabled” sites works extremely well for organizations who want to heavily utilize features such as content repositories, knowledge base \ knowledge management or for a product catalog.

 Overview of Cross-Site Publishing and the related components